 Alternative Names: Dogfish dive

-Suggested Experience: Advanced trainee
+Suggested Experience: Advanced trainee with good buoyancy.

 Travel directions: Leaving Glasgow on the A82 turn left at Tarbet on to the A83, through Arrochar and over the rest and be thankful and through Inveraray.
 Turn left info furnace and drive past the Furnace Inn till you see the sign in the parking picture.